ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.10.3 =
+* Increased the minimum required PHP version to 5.6.
+* Fixed a number of deprecation warnings related to PHP 8.
+* Fixed a conflict with "Anti-Spam by CleanTalk" that could potentially cause a fatal error.
+* Fixed a conflict with "Admin Theme - Musik" where the menu order settings in the other plugin would override the menu order configured in AME.
+* Fixed missing padding in the "edit plugin details" panel (in the "Plugins" tab).
+Also updated the button layout to match the changed button layout of the "Quick Edit" panel introduced in WP 6.0.
+* Fixed a visual issue where some form fields might briefly show up and then disappear if the settings page stylesheet(s) took a while to load.
+* Removed dependency on the "icon16" CSS class.

 = 1.10.2 =
 * Added additional validation in escaping in multiple places.